-Some people who work for others assume that simply having a job will bring them the feeling of financial security.
-But in fact, the only thing that will bring them the feeling of security is for them to be truly productive at their work; that is, to continuously produce more than they cost.
+Some people assume that simply having a job will bring them the feeling of financial security.
+But in fact, the only thing that will bring them a sense of security is for them to be truly productive at their work.
+That is: to continuously produce more than they cost.

 Many people feel childishly entitled without actually understanding what entitlement really means.
-So in the context of your work, it’s important to understand what it costs the company you work for to have you work and that you have to produce more than this cost for you to have some semblance of security.
+So in the context of your work, it’s important to understand what it costs the company to have you work.
+You have to produce more than what it costs the company than to have some form of security.

 You need to take at least the following into account: